JSudron/Contact-Aberdeen/README.md

 The website has an easy to using contact form for getting in touch if they shoudl want to play at the club night.
 The footer provides the dates & times of events, whilst the 'About' sections explains the type of music played at the club nights.
 For club-goers:
-The website explains the type of music played whilst also providing a 'Find Us' section which displays a map of the main venue.
+The website explains the type of music played whilst also providing a 'Find Us' section which displays an embeded map of the main venue.
 The footer provides further addresses, club times and a Google maps link showing the venues.
 The 'Gallery' section also shows punters what to expect on the night.

 ### Functionality